swiftype/swiftype-search-jquery/README.md

 ## FAQ 🔮

+### Can I use this with the Swiftype Autocomplete Plugin?

+Yes!
+If you are looking for autocomplete functionality, checkout out the [Swiftype Autocomplete Plugin](https://github.com/swiftype/swiftype-autocomplete-jquery).

 ### Where do I report issues with the client?

 If something is not working as expected, please open an [issue](https://github.com/swiftype/swiftype-search-jquery/issues/new).